Hypnic Jerks: How To Avoid Waking With A Jolt

 • The feeling of falling.

-• Flashing or unusual lights.
+• Seeing a flash or unusual light.

 • Hallucinations.